Master of Architecture (M.Arch)

-Carnegie Mellon’s new Master of Architecture (M.Arch) is a studio-based, first professional degree program to educate tomorrow's leaders in architecture-related careers.
+Carnegie Mellon University's Master of Architecture (M.Arch) degree program is a studio-based, first professional degree program to educate tomorrow's leaders in architecture-related careers.

 What Distinguishes the M.Arch at CMU?

-Where better to study architecture than in a venerable city with both an industrial heritage and a tech-driven future?
-The buzz you’ve heard is true: one of the USA’s most livable, affordable, green innovation hubs provides the perfect home and laboratory for research, design, working and living.
+Where better to study architecture than in a venerable city with both an industrial heritage and a tech-driven future, with rich cultural institutions and a dynamic start-up culture?
+The buzz you’ve heard is true: Pittsburgh is one of the USA’s most livable, affordable, green innovation hubs that provides the perfect home and laboratory for research, design, working, and living.